DaithiGMIT/graph_theory_project_year_3/README.md

-# graph_theory_project_year_3
+# Graph Theory Project Year 3
+## The Graph Isomorphism Problem
-A third year project on Graph Isomorphism for Graph Theory Module
+A project on "The Graph Isomorphism Problem" For Third Year Graph Theory